tpm2-software/tpm2-tools/man/tss2_getdescription.1.md

 # DESCRIPTION

 **tss2_getdescription**(1) - This command returns the previously stored application data for an object.
-If no description is present, description SHALL be set to an empty string.
+If no description is present, an empty string is returned.

 # OPTIONS